Higgs boson, renormalization group, and naturalness in cosmology: Gradient and curvature expansion cutoff and naturalness

 \section{Gradient and curvature expansion cutoff and naturalness}

 The expression (\ref{effaction}) is a truncation of the curvature and derivative expansion of the full effective action.
-It was repeatedly claimed that with large $\xi$ the weak field version of this expansion on flat (and empty) space background has a cutoff $4\pi M_P/\xi$ \cite{BurgLeeTrott,BarbEsp}.
-This scale is essentially lower than the Higgs field during inflation $\varphi\sim M_P/\sqrt\xi$ and, therefore, seems to invalidate predictions based on (\ref{effaction}) without unnatural suppression of higher-dimensional operators.
-The attempt to improve the situation by transition to the Einstein frame \cite{LernerMcDonald} was claimed to fail \cite{BurgLeeTrott1,Hertzberg,Kaiser} in view of a multiplet nature of the Higgs field involving Nambu-Goldstone modes.
+It was repeatedly claimed that with large $\xi$ the weak field version of this expansion on a flat (and empty) space background has a cutoff $4\pi M_{\rm P}/\xi$ \cite{BurgLeeTrott,Barbon}.
+This scale is essentially lower than the Higgs field during inflation $\varphi\sim M_{\rm P}/\sqrt\xi$ and, therefore, seems to invalidate predictions based on (\ref{effaction}) unless an unnatural suppression of higher-dimensional operators is assumed.
+The attempt to improve the situation by transition to the Einstein frame \cite{LernerMcDonald} was claimed to fail \cite{BurgLeeTrott1,Hertzberg,Kaiser} for a multiplet Higgs field involving Nambu-Goldstone modes.

-Here we show that these objections against naturalness are not conclusive.
-First, as mentioned above, a big value of $\varphi$ during inflation is not really indicative of a large physical scale of the problem.
-In contrast to curvature and energy density the inflaton itself is not a physical observable, but rather a configuration space coordinate of the model.
-Secondly, we show now that the inflation scale actually lies below the gradient expansion cutoff, and this justifies naturalness of the obtained results.
-No transition to another conformal frame is needed for that, but rather the resummation accounting for transition to large $\varphi$ background.
+In the following, we show that these objections against naturalness are not conclusive.
+First, as mentioned above, a large and almost constant value of $\varphi$ during inflation is not really indicative of a large energy scale of the problem.
+In contrast to curvature and energy density, the inflaton itself is not a physical observable, but rather a configuration space coordinate of the model.
+Second, we now show that the inflation scale actually lies below the gradient expansion cutoff, and this justifies the naturalness of the obtained results.
+No transition to another conformal frame is needed for this purpose, but rather a resummation accounting for a transition to a large $\varphi$ background.

-Indeed, the main peculiarity of the model (\ref{inf-grav}) is that in the background field method with small derivatives the role of the effective Planck mass is played by $\sqrt{M_P^2+\xi\varphi^2}$.
-The power-counting method of \cite{BurgLeeTrott} underlying the derivation of the cutoff $4\pi M_P/\xi$ also applies here but with the Planck mass $M_P$ replaced by the effective one, $M_P\to\sqrt{M_P^2+\xi\varphi^2}>\sqrt\xi\varphi$.
+Indeed, the main peculiarity of the model (\ref{inf-grav}) is that in the background field method with small derivatives the role of the effective Planck mass is played by $\sqrt{M_{\rm P}^2+\xi\varphi^2}$.
+Note that this effect is not a quantum one, it arises already at the tree level.
+The power-counting method of \cite{BurgLeeTrott} underlying the derivation of the cutoff $4\pi M_{\rm P}/\xi$ also applies here, but with the Planck mass $M_{\rm P}$ replaced by the effective one, $M_{\rm P}\to\sqrt{M_{\rm P}^2+\xi\varphi^2}>\sqrt\xi\varphi$.
 The resulting cutoff is thus bounded from below by